Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Ann wins the nonrepetitive game over 4 letters

 By Lemma \ref{bycomputer}, we deduce that the contribution of the extensions of any word $v\in S_n$ to $\widehat{G}$ is at least $\alpha C_{\minsuff(v)}$.
 We sum the contributions over $S_n$ to obtain

 Let us now bound $F$.
 For all $i$, let $F_{i}$ be the set of words from $F$ that end with a $2^-$-power of period $i$.
-Clearly, $F= \cup_{i\ge1} F_{i}$ and
+Clearly, $F= \bigcup_{i\ge1} F_{i}$ and

-Let us now upper-bound the $\widehat{F_{i}}$ separately depending on the parity of $i$.
+Let us now upper-bound the $\widehat{F_{i}}$ separately depending on the magnitude and parity of $i$.

 \paragraph{Case $i \le p$ :} For the sake of contradiction suppose that there is a word $v$ in $F_i$.
 Let $u$ be the shortest $2^-$-power that is a suffix of $v$.
 Then $|u|\le p$ and $u$ is the prefix of a minimal-square, which implies that $u$ belongs to $\minsuff$.
 Hence $u$ is a suffix of $\minsuff(v)$.
-There exists a letter $a$ such that $\minsuff(v)a$ is a minimal square and by equation \eqref{eqpassage}, $C_v=0$.
+There exists a letter $a$ such that $\minsuff(v)a$ is a minimal square and by inequality \eqref{eqpassage}, $C_v=0$.
 This is a contradiction since it implies that $v$ is not good and $F_i$ contains only good words.
-Thus $|F_i|=0$ and $\widehat{F_i}=0$.
+We deduce $|F_i|=0$ and $\widehat{F_i}=0$.

 \paragraph{Case $i = 2j+1\ge p+1$ :} Any word $u\in F_{i}$ ends with a $2^-$-power of period $2j+1$, so the last $2j$ letters are uniquely determined by the remaining prefix.
 This prefix belongs to $S_{n+1-j}$.
 Hence, $|F_{2j+1}|\le |S_{n+1-j}|$ which implies